Digital SAT Bluebook Test 7, Module 1: Vocabulary in Context Explained

 - (D) adapt to

-- (C) originate: This means to start or create.
-Also doesn't fit.
+- (C) originate: Means start or create.
+Doesn't make sense here.

-- (D) adapt to: This means to adjust to new conditions.
-Bingo!
-This is exactly what we predicted.
+- (D) adapt to: Means adjust to new conditions.
+This perfectly matches our prediction!

 The water was so clear that it was almost invisible, and when we floated slowly out over the plants and fishes, we seemed to be miraculously sustained in the air.